sjhloco/asa_acl_report/README.md

 ## Caveats

 Only extended ACLs are supported, including standard ACLs wont break it they will just be ignored like remark statements.\
 The script has been tested against the different ACE entry patterns I can think of and have come across.
-There maybe other patterns that I havent thought about and missed, to fix any of these exceptions they would need to be added to section 4 (*Sanitize the data*) of the code.
+There maybe other patterns that I haven't thought about and missed, to fix any of these exceptions they would need to be added to section 4 (*Sanitize the data*) of the code.

 ## Unit testing